ICC’s world-renowned Incoterms® rules facilitate trillions of dollars in global trade each year.

 Different practices and legal interpretations between traders around the world necessitated a common set of rules and guidelines.
 As a response, ICC published the first Incoterms® rules in 1936.
 We have been maintaining and developing them ever since.

-As ICC celebrates its Centenary in 2019, the world business organization is pleased to announce the preparation and publication of Incoterms® 2020.
-This newest edition of the Incoterms© rules will help prepare business for the next century of global trade.
+The world business organization was pleased to announce the publication of Incoterms® 2020, as ICC celebrated its Centenary in 2019.
+The newest edition of the Incoterms® rules will help prepare business for the next century of global trade.

-Incoterms© is an acronym standing for international commercial terms.
-Incoterms® is a trademark of International Chamber of Commerce, registered in several countries.
+“Incoterms®” is an acronym standing for international commercial terms.
+“Incoterms®” is a trademark of the International Chamber of Commerce, registered in several countries.

 These terms hold universal meaning for buyers and sellers around the world.
-If you are a financial analyst in the City of London, then you might associate the acronym “FCA” with the UK’s Financial Conduct Authority.
-However, for importers and exporters around the world, FCA are the initials used for “Free Carrier,” or the seller’s obligation to deliver the goods to the carrier nominated by the buyer at the seller’s premises or another named place.
+If you are a financial analyst in the City of London, then you might associate the acronym “FCA” with the United Kingdom’s Financial Conduct Authority.
+However, for importers and exporters around the world, FCA is the initials used for “Free Carrier,” or the seller’s obligation to deliver the goods to the carrier nominated by the buyer at the seller’s premises or another named place.

-To learn more about the evolution of Incoterms© rules, please visit Incoterms© rules history.
+To learn more about the evolution of trade terms, please visit Incoterms® rules history.